-- On a 1099-MISC form you received for your work as an independent contractor or freelancer
+- On a 1099-NEC form (or a 1099-MISC form before 2020) you received for your work as an independent contractor or freelancer

-- On the 1099-MISC that you used to report payments by your business to outside contract workers.
+- On the 1099-MISC form or 1099-NEC form that you used to report payments by your business

 Getting IRS Help to Look Up Your EIN